danger/danger.systems/static/source/guides/faq.html.md

 #### I want to run Danger across multiple repos

-To have consistent rules across the repos in your organisation, you can use a shared `danger.import_dangerfile "[repo]"`:

-1. create a repo on your GitHub organization called `danger` (or `Danger`)
-1. Add a `Dangerfile` to the root of that repo
-1. The new `Dangerfile` is ran after the current repo's `Dangerfile`
+For any significant number of repos we recommend you package your Dangerfile in a gem, release it and use it via `danger.import_dangerfile(gem: "name")`.
+This allows you to specify versioned plugin dependencies and share rules.

+See [ruby-grape/danger](https://github.com/ruby-grape/danger) for an example.

-Then, assuming Danger can reach the other repo, she will download the Dangerfile from that repo and parse it in-place.
+Alternatively you can also use a shared Dangerfile and import it via `danger.import_dangerfile(github: "org/repo")`.
+Assuming Danger can reach the other repo, she will download the Dangerfile from that repo and parse it in-place.

 This gives access to the same local and other environment variables.

 #### Multiple Dangers